yonush/picoXpander/blinka/README.md

 ### Step 2 - Prepare the Pico

 The pico requires a custom firmware that configures the I/O and waits for commands from the computer.
 The commands are sent over USB.
-Use this firmware [picoXpander_u2if.uf2](firmware/picoXpander_u2if.uf2) to prepare the pico.
+Use this firmware [picoXpander U2IF FW](firmware/) to prepare the pico.
 This is a modified version of the **adafruit_u2if** to support the alternate pin layout used by the picoXpander.

 The firmware has only been compiled for the Raspberry Pico 1.
 The Raspberry Pico W and Raspberry Pico 2 are still under development.